 The most seductive and insidious of self-destructions are those which improve one’s public image.
 Every step down the path feels better than the one before, garnering increased fame, success, and compliment, all the while gnawing ever deeper into the heart.
 Scarlet was driven, and one day she would drive herself into an early, but beautiful, grave.

-- The Face.
+- Role: The Face.
 Scarlet serves the social aspect in a team of shadowrunners, whether it be for negotiating compensation, information-gathering legwork, or mid-run presentation.

-- She is focused on being at the top of her game at all times.
+- Philosophy: She is focused on being at the top of her game at all times.
 Charming, seductive, threatening, or terrifying – she feels the drive to surpass every expectation given her.
 Recognizing that working with poor teams would reflect badly on her own reputation, she holds her running mates to a high standard, which can admittedly lead to internal team conflict when someone “comes up short” for an error, real or otherwise.

-- Some may view Scarlet’s drive for self-improvement and exceeding her mortal limitations as a form of transhumanism, but ultimately she isn’t hoping to discover or attain that which may lie beyond (meta)human understanding – instead she still sees herself as the homeless waif, rightly dismissed as just another aimless drug addect, and spends her days and nights running as far away from that image with every ounce of strength she can muster.
+- Motivation: Some may view Scarlet’s drive for self-improvement and exceeding her mortal limitations as a form of transhumanism, but ultimately she isn’t hoping to discover or attain that which may lie beyond (meta)human understanding – instead she still sees herself as the homeless waif, rightly dismissed as just another aimless drug addict, and spends her days and nights running as far away from that image with every ounce of strength she can muster.

-- For me, Scarlet represents the summation of every individual for whom the public image of success is the aim of every action.
+- Inspiration: For me, Scarlet represents the summation of every individual for whom the public image of success is the aim of every action.
 The flashiest clothes, the highest corporate titles, the latest or most expensive car, no matter what the internal mental or private social cost.
 If everything’s attractive on the outside, the thinking goes, that has to reflect well on what’s going on inside.
 Ultimately, everything gets sacrificed at the altar of perception in the never-ending quest for validation which will never come.

 Header image taken from The Speakeasy, a fantastic